 The war had three fronts.
-The Western front was a series of trenches in France.
+The Western Front was a series of trenches in France.
 German troops were on the east side, and French and British troops were on the west.
 Germans had dug in to avoid losing further ground.
 The Allies couldn't break through.
 Infantry attacks were no match against the heavy artillery that defended the trenches.
 When Allies built their own trenches, it created a stalemate that lasted for three years.
 Soldiers lived in them, making them easy targets for poison gas.
 The Allies finally broke the stalemate by using tanks in the last year of the war.

 The Eastern front was in the German-held regions of East Prussia and Poland.
 Germany was on the west, and Russian troops were on the east.
-Russia had a hard time holding the front because of two revolutions it experienced.
+Russia had a hard time holding the front because of the two revolutions it experienced.

 The Middle Eastern front opened in 1914 when the Ottoman Empire attacked Russia.
 Great Britain promised independence to Arab rebels in the region.
 The combined forces entered the war to protect British interests in the Suez Canal.
 Turkey signed a treaty with the Allies in October 1918.

 In 1915, German U-Boats sank the British ocean liner Lusitania.
 It killed 128 American passengers.
 U.S. President Woodrow Wilson warned any further attacks would cause the United States to enter World War I. Germany sunk four more U.S. ships.
-On April 6, 1917, Woodrow declared war.
+On April 6, 1917, Wilson declared war.

 Why Did World War I Start?

 On July 28, 1914, Austria-Hungary declared war on Serbia.
-A nationalist Gavrilo Princip had assassinated Archduke Franz Ferdinand and his wife Sophie on June 28, 1914.
+A nationalist Gavrilo Princip had assassinated Archduke Franz Ferdinand and his wife, Sophie, on June 28, 1914.
 They were visiting Sarajevo in Bosnia.